t-mullen/video-stream-merger/README.md

 ## Custom Draw Function

-If sizing and poisitioning aren't enough, you can directly draw the video frames by passing a function to the `draw` option.
+If sizing and positioning aren't enough, you can directly draw the video frames by passing a function to the `draw` option.

 ```javascript
 merger.addStream(mediaStream, {